Sunny-Qin-0314/Coborg-Platform/Motion Demo/README.md

 # Configuration

-Import the folders in the 'motion demo' folder to the catkin_ws src folder.
-Verify you have the prerequisities installed on your system.
-On the catkin_ws folder, type:
+Import the folders in the 'motion demo' folder to an existing catkin_ws src folder.

+Starting at the high level catkin_ws directory, install dependencies of the packages:

 ~~~
+source devel/setup.bash
+rosdep install --from-paths src --ignore-src -r -y
 catkin_make
 ~~~

 # How to Run